The Law Of Effect: Edward Thorndike's Impact On Education & Psychology

 Research on human learning

 Thorndike extended his findings to human behavior.
-He also developed expertise in testing people's learning abilities and ability to perform various activities.
+He also developed expertise in testing people's learning abilities and their ability to perform various activities.
 The psychological principles gleaned from the Thorndike theory of adult learning were put to use during World War I by the United States Army.
 Thorndike created the Alpha version of the Armed Services Vocational Aptitude Battery.
 This is a multiple-choice test used to determine whether people are suitable to enter the military and in what roles they should serve.
 After using the test for some time, Thorndike realized some soldiers could not read well.
 He designed a second test, the Beta, which used diagrams and pictures to assess people.

 Developing the field of educational psychology